panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 ## 1. ref()

 A component renders a value on the screen.
-When the value changes (e.g. based on an event triggered by the user), Vue re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*
+When the value changes (for examle in an event handler), Vue re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*

 [ref()](https://vuejs.org/api/reactivity-core.html#ref) reactivity API lets you create simple reactive values.